asdfzxcvbn/pyzule-rw/README.md

 - remove watch app
 - fakesign the output ipa/app
 - thin all binaries to arm64, it can LARGELY reduce app size sometimes!
+- remove all app extensions (or just encrypted ones!)

 ## notes